LONI Policy

 2.3 Early Allocation Access

-If a PI who has already been awarded a Large allocation by the LRAC puts in a new request, and there is a good reason to start the project before the next cycle, then the local representative can request staff to award as much as 25% of the project request immediately.
+If a PI who has already been awarded a Large Allocation by the LRAC puts in a new request, and there is a good reason to start the project before the next cycle, then the local representative can request staff to award as much as 25% of the project request immediately.
 Justification must be provided in the proposal.
 The LRAC committee must then be made aware of this action and its reasons by the local representative using the "LONI Allocations" listerver.

 Back to Top